TareqNewazShahriar/signalr-state-retainer/README.md

 #### SignalR State Manager
-This plugin helps you to retain all the notifications or chat data on client side and render those information after page redirection, form submission etc. Developers don't need to return those data from the server every time.
+This plugin helps you to retain all the notifications or chat data on client side and render those information after page redirection, form submission etc. Developers don't need to send those data from the server every time.
 Get a go with the <a target="_blank" href="http://signalrstatemgr.apphb.com">Demo</a>, the sample application have been hosted in appharbor.

 Here are the quick steps (for nerds) of How to use the plugin-